 Once again, I met several new friends on the tour, including the wild redhead and her friend “birdie.”
 After the tour we all went in search for a good local restaurant (with our new data on how to pick one).
 And found one called Bar Nostro.
 There were a lot of tourists there too, but the local cuisine was fantastic.
 Especially the squid ink pasta.
 Our waiter, an elderly Italian, made the meal extra special with his humor and service.
 The best part was when he got “mad” at my friend for putting Parmesan on his spaghetti.
 Can’t say I didn’t warn him.
 As I mentioned in my post on Cinque Terre, which I told my friend, Italian food arrives to the table perfect and you don’t need to add anything more to it.

 Venice was a good city to visit.
-Possibly not one that would need many days to visit, except that I will need to go back sometime to take a tour of the other surrounding islands which comprise the city.
-For now, I’m happy with my visit there.
+You possibly don’t need to spend many days in Venice, except that I will need to go back sometime to take a tour of the other surrounding islands which comprise the city.
+For now, I’m happy with my 2 days in Venice.
 But however long you plan to spend in Venice, make sure it is on your itinerary for at least a day, just so you can say you’ve been there.
 It’s worth it.